 Schedule a demo with one of our experts or start your free trial now:

 - Whatfix, Pendo, Intercom and Pendo are also good options to consider if you have a big budget and a spare developer to handle the technical process.

 Let’s begin with:

 Why you need an Apty Alternative

-In this regard, an all-around tool should help you collect feedback in various ways.
+In this regard, an all-around tool with more onboarding capabilities should help you collect feedback and actionable insights in various ways.

 Having to navigate between an app and various browser extensions as well as a web app can take a lot from the users.
 The backend UI is quite clunky, requiring you to toggle between a web app and an installed app

 The widgets are especially the most addressed problems when it comes to customization with Apty.
 Even though Apty provides you with the much-needed analytics and segmentation, it falls behind in helping you customize content the way you like.

 Now that you know what Apty is, what it’s used for, and the main challenges you encounter when using it; let’s dive straight into the alternative digital adoption platforms.

 Here are the top 5 alternatives to Apty: